usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p>Update: ISOO advanced its policy development strategy by completing a draft implementing directive and entering the formal process for incorporation into the Code of Federal Regulations, which included an opportunity for public comment.
+      <p><b>Update: </b>ISOO advanced its policy development strategy by completing a draft implementing directive and entering the formal process for incorporation into the Code of Federal Regulations, which included an opportunity for public comment.
 The EA plans to issue a national implementation plan for the Executive branch based on a phased timeline with the adoption of the directive.
 ISOO continues publishing requirements and providing training resources through the CUI EA website and online CUI Registry.&nbsp;</p>
       </td>
       <td>
       <p>5.6</p>